wdporter/acim/text/2-the-separation-and-the-atonement/ii-the-atonement-as-defence/index.md

 ## T-2.VII.3

 <p class=fip id=p3>
-3.&emsp;Both miracles and fear come from thoughts.
+3. Both miracles and fear come from thoughts.
 ²If you are not free to choose one, you would also not be free to choose the other.
 3By choosing the miracle you *have* rejected fear, if only temporarily.
 ⁴You have been fearful of everyone and everything.